You would like to know which one of all the Vitamin C Serums on the market is the best? Here you go:

 - Next to a high concentration of Ascorbic Acid (20%), this Serum contains an active ingredient complex consisting of Hyaluronic Acid, Vitamin E, Ferulic Acid, as well as other natural oils and herbal stem cells.

 - Due to its ingredients, Instanatural Vitamin C Serum is a useful supplement to the daily anti-aging care of facial skin.
-We recommend to apply this serum in the morning or in the evening after a thorough facial cleaning.
+We recommend to apply this serum in the morning or in the evening after a thorough facial cleansing.
 According to skin type, a care cream (if necessary with permanent sun protection factor) can be applied after the serum has soaked in.

 - The Instanatural Vitamin C Serum comes in a yellow, slightly murky color and is delivered in a light-protected blue glass bottle.
 The concentrated Hyaluronic Acid provides the skin with much needed moisture, while anti-aging ingredients fight against wrinkles and improve the skin’s structure and texture.